 In this mode, the modifier will only act on a particle when told to do so by an Action.
 Until that point, the particle will not be affected, but once activated for a particular particle, the modifier will continue to influence it as long as it is in the field of effect of the modifier.
 The modifier's effect on a particle can be halted by means of another Action, if desired.

 The modifier has several modes of operation, selectable from this drop-down:

 Set Color (Immediate)

-The simplest mode, simply changes the particle colour as it passes through the modifier's falloff.
-The colour change is permanent.
-The rate at which the colour change occurs is influenced by the modifier's falloff.
+The simplest mode, simply changes the particle color as it passes through the modifier's falloff.
+The color change is permanent.
+The rate at which the color change occurs is influenced by the modifier's falloff.

 Note that the fade value is still dependent on the modifier falloff, and can be mapped as with other parameters.

-In this mode, the modifier will change the colour by a set amount as long as the particle remains within the modifier's falloff.
-The rate of change is governed by the three rate of change parameters (see below).
+In this mode, the modifier will change the color by a set amount as long as the particle remains within the modifier's falloff.
+The rate of change is governed by the three rate of change parameters.
 You can change the red, green, and blue components at different rates if desired.

 The modifier assigns a random color to each particle.